College of Communication > Faculty & Staff > Faculty A-Z > Carolyn Bronstein

-Area(s) of specialization and interest: American women's media history, feminism and pornography, advertising and gender representation, feminism and news, advertising criticism.
+Area(s) of specialization and interest: American women's media history, feminism and pornography, sexual representation, advertising and gender representation, and feminism and news.

 "Why the New Movie About 'Deep Throat' Could Be Important"(The Atlantic)

 "The Origins of Anti-Pornography Feminism" (This Side of the Pond)